Man City's 10 biggest sales of all time

 A surprising sale in the weakest area of Pep Guardiola's star-studded squad - the left-back position.

-While Angelino is no game-changer, a solid rotation option, that also happened to come through the academy, is role he could have played.
+While Angelino was no game-changer - a solid rotation option that also happened to come through the academy - his was a role he could have played in.

 7. Mario Balotelli - £17m (AC Milan, 2012)